Musical film: Live! television events

 In 2013, NBC produced The Sound of Music Live! as part of their effort for expanded live entertainment events, which became an annual tradition of adaptations of stage musicals, created specifically as live television events.
 The following years featured Peter Pan Live!, The Wiz Live!, Hairspray Live!, Jesus Christ Superstar Live!, Dr. Seuss' The Grinch Musical Live!, and Annie Live!.
 ABC and Fox also produced similar events, including Grease Live!, A Christmas Story Live!, Rent: Live, and The Little Mermaid Live!.

 Indian musical films

 Bollywood dances usually follow or are choreographed to filmi Bollywood songs.

 An exception to the decline of the musical film is Indian cinema, especially the Bollywood film industry based in Mumbai (formerly Bombay), where most of films have been, and still are, musicals.
 The majority of films produced in the Tamil industry, based in Chennai (formerly Madras), the Sandalwood industry, based in Bangalore, the Telugu industry, based in Hyderabad, and the Malayalam industry are also musicals.

-Despite this exception of almost every Indian movie being a musical and India producing the most movies in the world (formed in 1913), the first Bollywood film to be a complete musical, Dev D (directed by Anurag Kashyap), came in 2009.
+Despite the fact that almost every Indian movie is a musical and India produces the most movies in the world (formed in 1913), the first Bollywood film to be a complete musical, Dev D (directed by Anurag Kashyap), came in 2009.
 The second musical film to follow was Jagga Jasoos (directed by Anurag Basu), in 2017.